liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-overview.md

 - **Step 2:** [Scan and assess](mm-egnyte-step2-scan-assess.md) Add Egnyte accounts for scanning.
 Once the scans are complete, download the generated reports to investigate any possible issues that might block your migration.
 - **Step 3:** [Copy to Migrations list](mm-egnyte-step3-copy-to-migrations.md) After an Egnyte account is scanned and determined to be ready, add them to your migration list.
 - **Step 4:** [Review destination paths](mm-egnyte-step4-review-destinations.md)  We automatically map source paths to any exactly matching destination paths.
 Ensure content is being copied to the right place by reviewing and modifying as needed for each destination path.
-- **Step 5:** [Map identities](mm-egnyte-step5-map-identities.md)  Map your domains, groups and users in Egnyte to those in Microsoft 365 to migrate metadata and permissions correctly.
+- **Step 5:** [Map identities](mm-egnyte-step5-map-identities.md)  Map your domains, groups, and users in Egnyte to domains, groups, and users in Microsoft 365 to migrate metadata and permissions correctly.
 - **Step 6:** [Migrate and Monitor](mm-egnyte-step6-migrate-monitor.md) After reviewing your migration setup, migrate your Egnyte accounts and monitor the progress.

 ## Get started